sb2g14/soton_3D_print/readme.md

 Stack installation

   5. You need to install one of the following stacks:
-  WAMP (Windows) -> Windows, Apache, MySQL, PHP,
+  WAMP (Windows) -> Windows, Apache, MySQL, PHP

   LAMP (Linux) -> Linux, Apache, MySQL, PHP.
-(You can find it here: https://tecadmin.net/install-laravel-framework-on-ubuntu/), MAMP (Mac OS) -> Mac OS, Apache, MySQL, PHP.
-(You can find it here: https://www.mamp.info/en/) We're currently running ## Apache 2.0, ## PhP 7.1, ## MySql 5.6 and ## Laravel 5.5 so we recommend you to stick to this versions.
+(You can find it here: https://tecadmin.net/install-laravel-framework-on-ubuntu/)

+  MAMP (Mac OS) -> Mac OS, Apache, MySQL, PHP.
+(You can find it here: https://www.mamp.info/en/)

+  We're currently running ## Apache 2.0, ## PhP 7.1, ## MySql 5.6 and ## Laravel 5.5 so we recommend you to stick to this versions.

 MySql setup